SAT / ACT Prep Online Guides and Tips

 How to Calculate Your Selection Index Score

 Your Selection Index score is calculated from your PSAT test scores.
-As you saw in the glossary at the beginning of this guide, you get three test scores: one for Math, one for Reading, and one for Writing and Language.
-Each test score ranges from 8 to 38.
+As you saw in the glossary at the beginning of this guide, you get two section scores: one for Math and one for Reading and Writing.
+Each test score ranges from 160-760.

 If you take the PSAT/NMSQT, your score report will show you your Selection Index.
-You can also easily calculate this score yourself by adding your three test scores together and multiplying the sum by 2.
+You can also easily calculate this score yourself by multiplying your Reading and Writing section score by 2, adding that sum to your Math section score, and dividing that large number by 10.

-The chart below shows how you would calculate your Selection Index score if you earned a 35 in Reading, a 32 in Writing and Language, and a 37 in Math:
+The chart below shows how you would calculate your Selection Index score if you earned a 650 on Reading and Writing and a 720 on Math:

 Section Score Sum x 2 Selection Index Score